Deploy a Cloud Witness for a Failover Cluster

 Figure 1 illustrates a multi-site stretched Failover Cluster quorum configuration with Windows Server 2016.
 In this example configuration (figure 1), there are 2 nodes in 2 datacenters (referred to as Sites).
 Note, it is possible for a cluster to span more than 2 datacenters.
 Also, each datacenter can have more than 2 nodes.
 A typical cluster quorum configuration in this setup (automatic failover SLA) gives each node a vote.
-One extra vote is given to the quorum witness to allow cluster to keep running even if either one of the datacenter experiences a power outage.
+One extra vote is given to the quorum witness to allow the cluster to keep running, even if either one of the datacenters experiences a power outage.
 The math is simple - there are 5 total votes and you need 3 votes for the cluster to keep it running.

 Figure 1: Using a File Share Witness as a quorum witness

 Most organizations do not have a third separate datacenter that will host File Server backing the File Share Witness.
 This means organizations primarily host the File Server in one of the two datacenters, which by extension, makes that datacenter the primary datacenter.
 In a scenario where there is power outage in the primary datacenter, the cluster would go down as the other datacenter would only have 2 votes which is below the quorum majority of 3 votes needed.
 For the customers that have third separate datacenter to host the File Server, it is an overhead to maintain the highly available File Server backing the File Share Witness.
-Hosting virtual machines in the public cloud that have the File Server for File Share Witness running in Guest OS is a significant overhead in terms of both setup & maintenance.
+Hosting virtual machines in the public cloud that have the File Server for File Share Witness running in Guest OS is a significant overhead in terms of both setup and maintenance.

 There are significant benefits which this approach:

 - Uses Microsoft Azure (no need for third separate datacenter).